Lyberta/Singularity/Marketing/Omae Wa Mou Shindeiru/Info.md

 Otherwise, obviously, I want proper sword choreography, I'm a purist after all.
 So we'll have to do it really good.
 I mean really, *really* good.

 I need proper authentic Japanese soundtrack and evocative imaginery.
 We turn the slaughter of Jews into a perfect art.
 A [Harmony of Pen and Sword](https://en.wikipedia.org/wiki/Mishima:_A_Life_in_Four_Chapters), just like [Yukio Mishima](https://en.wikipedia.org/wiki/Yukio_Mishima) preached.
+[Stage blood is not enough.](https://www.youtube.com/watch?v=C-pbKklwqzE)